Yan Cui

 First, set up a CloudFront distribution and point it to an invalid domain.

-Then attach a Lambda@Edge function to perform any authentication and authorization as necessary, and redirect valid requests to the S3 bucket using a presigned S3 URL.
+Then, attach a Lambda@Edge function to perform any necessary authentication and authorization and forward valid requests to the S3 bucket using a presigned S3 URL.
+This is similar to the official example here, which uses an “origin request” function to change the CloudFront origin based on the request.

 However, using Lambda@Edge brings some operational overhead:

-• Lambda@Edge functions actually execute in a region closest to the edge location, not at the edge location itself.
-And the kicker is that their logs would be sent to CloudWatch Logs in that same region.
-So if you need to monitor your Lambda@Edge functions, then you need to check the logs in ALL the regions where they could have run.
+- Lambda@Edge functions’ logs are sent to CloudWatch Logs in the nearest region.
+So, if you need to monitor your Lambda@Edge functions, then you need to check the logs in ALL the regions where they could have been sent.
 And if you’re ingesting Lambda logs to a centralised logging platform (e.g. logz.io) then you’d need to set up the ingestion process in all of these regions too.

 Option 4: use presigned POST instead